Core Color V3 Lightroom Presets

 7 Base Looks With Alternate Styles

 The looks can vary depending on your camera brand and model.
-The original core looks were designed with Fujifilm and Sony, and later I made some adjustments with Leica and Nikon cameras.
+The original core lenses were designed with Fujifilm and Sony, and later I made some adjustments with Leica and Nikon cameras.
 So, while some presets might not work in every situation, there is always a variation that’s perfect.

 Sample using Core I with Adobe Color using a Leica M11.